Jabarirose/DNSC-6330---Responsible-Machine-Learning/README.md

 * **Describe any unexpected or results encountered during training** During training, we ran into three notable surprises.
 First, a log-loss residual analysis revealed a pocket of extreme outliers—just 21 records with residuals above 7—so we removed them to steady the model’s learning curve.
 Second, the model proved fragile in a recession stress test: when we simulated downturn conditions, its AUC tumbled from 0.7484 to 0.6045, underscoring how sharply performance can erode under major data shifts.
 Finally, our attempt to impose a “higher-income ⇒ lower-risk” monotonic constraint hit a roadblock because Interpret-EBM doesn’t yet support true monotonicity; we therefore had to perform a manual bin review to prevent counter-intuitive splits.

+Negative Impacts:

+The EBM model can behave unpredictably when exposed to data far from its training distribution, especially at extreme values.
+This may lead to inaccurate risk scores that unfairly penalize applicants.

+The model doesn’t naturally follow expected relationships like “higher income → lower risk.”
+In some income ranges, this causes misleading predictions that can disadvantage qualified borrowers.

+▪ Uncertainties:

+Model results vary depending on data splits, initialization, and random seed—retraining the same configuration can yield noticeably different AUC scores.

+Fairness interventions like data rebalancing may introduce unintended bias.
+This raises uncertainty about how well the model will generalize to new or diverse populations.

+▪ Unexpected Results:

+A log-loss residual check revealed 21 records with unusually high errors.
+Removing them helped stabilize training but also highlighted sensitivity to anomalies.

+When tested under simulated recession conditions, the model’s AUC dropped from 0.7484 to 0.6045, showing that its reliability decreases sharply under stress.